AmanoTeam/amanobot/doc/index.rst

 - a CallbackQuery object gives the flavor ``callback_query``
 - there are two more flavors, which you will come to shortly.

-Use :func:`telepot.flavor` to check a message's flavor.
+Use :func:`amanobot.flavor` to check a message's flavor.

 Here is a bot which does two things: